SharminPeu/tourism-clientside-website/README.md

 # Getting Started with TourHub

 ## Project Description
-* TourHub is a travel agency related site
+* TourHub is a travel agency related full stack website
 *	TourHub provides different kind of tour packages in Bangladesh.
 After login user can see add service , my order, manage all order section in top of the page.
 It’s a fully responsive application.
 *	Users can book their tour packages using their accounts.
 *	Users can view/cancel the packages, update booking status, can also add tour packages